 1. Helps Moisturize Skin

 Propylene glycol is popular for moisturizing and smoothening the skin (1).
-Its light texture keeps the skin moisturized without feeling too heavy or sticky.
+Propylene glycol is an odorless and colorless liquid known for its hydrating properties.
 It is ideally used in products made for dry and combination skin types, and skin that is parched or flaky.
-The humectant properties of propylene glycol attract water and seal it onto the outer skin layer.
+The humectanti XA hydrating agent that can attract water both from the air and within the skin to keep the outer skin layer moist and hydrated. properties of propylene glycol attract water and seal it onto the outer skin layer.

-Propylene glycol also works as an emollient and softens and soothes the skin (4).
+Propylene glycol also works as an emollienti XAn agent or substance that hydrates the skin by forming a protective barrier and trapping moisture in the skin. and softens and soothes the skin (4).

 2. May Improve Skin Texture